 Key points to note:

-- Custom routing paths – Create paths based on specific needs, such as forwarding calls to an individual team member or distributing them across a group.
+- Custom routing paths: Create paths based on specific needs, such as forwarding calls to a specific team member or distributing them across a group.

 - Scheduled forwarding: You can set specific dates and times when calls should route to particular devices or teams.